 Height: 5-10.
 Weight: 196.
-Projected 40 Time: 4.47.
+Projected 40 Time: 4.40.
 Projected Round (2019): 1.
-2/8/18: Team sources say that Love is better than other smaller backs who have gone in the first round, like David Wilson or Jahvid Best.
+6/9/18: Team sources say that Love is better than other smaller backs who have gone in the first round, like David Wilson or Jahvid Best.
 They think that Love is more on a par with Chris Johnson coming out of East Carolina, except Love isn't as straight-line fast as Johnson, but possesses more elusiveness and moves in the open field.
 While Love is extremely fast, he is a tougher running back than one would think given his size.
-He has excellent balance and is able to pick up yards after contact.
-Scouts have told me that they rate Love higher than Christian McCaffrey for the ability to run between the tackles in the NFL.
 Love has great vision that, combined with his speed, makes him deadly.
 One college director told me, "If the other nine guys do their job for a few seconds, this guy is gone."

 In 2017, Love averaged a staggering 8.1 yards per carry for 2,118 yards with 19 touchdowns.
 He also caught six passes for 33 yards.
 Sources say Love has more receiving potential for the NFL than the numbers illustrate.